-Dimensional analysis refers to the study of the dimensions that characterize physical entities, like mass, force and energy.
-Classical Mechanics is based on three fundamental entities, with dimensions MLT, the mass M, the length L, and the time T. The combination of these entities gives rise to derived entities, like volume, speed and force, of dimensions L^3 , LT^{-1} , MLT^{-2} , respectively.
-In other areas of Physics, other four fundamental entities are defined, among them the temperature θ and the electrical current I.
+Before introducing the subject of scaling, which in simple words can be understood as a set of operations to find scale factors to relate characteristics of one system to corresponding characteristics of another system, we will introduce the topic of dimensional analysis which allows us to determine these scale factors.
+It refers to the study of the dimensions that characterize physical quantities, like mass, force and energy.
+Classical Mechanics is based on three fundamental quantities, with dimensions MLT, the mass M, the length L, and the time T. The combination of these entities gives rise to derived quantities, like volume, speed and force, of dimensions L^3 , LT^{-1} , MLT^{-2} , respectively.
+In other areas of Physics, other four fundamental quantities are defined, among them the temperature θ and the electrical current I.

-To introduce the topic of Dimensional Analysis, let us look at a classical example of the romantic literature, in which Dean Swift, in "The Adventures of Gulliver" describes the imaginary voyages of Lemuel Gulliver to the kingdoms of Liliput and Brobdingnag.
+To introduce the topics of Scaling and of Dimensional Analysis, let us look at a classical example of the romantic literature, in which Dean Swift, in "The Adventures of Gulliver" describes the imaginary voyages of Lemuel Gulliver to the kingdoms of Liliput and Brobdingnag.
 In these two places life was identical to that of normal persons, their geometric dimensions were, however, different.
 In Liliput, man, houses, dogs, trees were twelve times smaller than in the country of Gulliver, and in Brobdingnag, everything was twelve times taller.
-The man of Liliput was a geometric model of Gulliver in a scale 12:1, and that of Brobdingnag a model in a scale of 1:12.
+The man of Liliput was a geometric model of Gulliver in a scale 12:1, and that of Brobdingnag a model in a scale of 1:12 (Figure 1).